-- Speaking at Barcamp Bournemouth about Swearing on Twitter, Confessions of an In-House Developer, and sharing Life Advice from Gangsta Rappers (which has been referred to by some as "the best presentation ever" - just saying).
+- Speaking at various Barcamp Bournemouth events about Swearing on Twitter, my Confessions of an In-House Developer, and sharing Life Advice from Gangsta Rappers (which has been referred to by some as "the best presentation ever" - just saying).

 - Talking about Impact by Design at Bournemouth University’s international Festival of Learning in a Pecha Kucha format.

 - Zipping through some of the key events in the History of Communication at a Google I/O Extended event.

 - Volunteering at a local primary school to do their Code Club which isn’t entirely ’public speaking’ as such but was much more intense and fun than any of those other things.

 I’ve also recently guested on the bitpicking podcast talking about some of my thoughts around Front-End Development and my career so far.